jkchuong/Raindrops/README.md

 # Raindrops
 The objective of this project is to write and test a function that takes an input (n) and outputs a string based on the input's value.

+### User Guide

+1. Clone the repository in your desired directory.
+2. Open the test explorer to run the tests in Visual Studio or run ```dotnet test``` in the console.

 ### Rules

 The rules are: